 Introduction

-The California Code of Regulations, title 28, section 1300.67.2.2 and Health and Safety Code sections 1367.03, 1367.035 and 1371.31 require health care service plans (health plans) to submit to the Department of Managed Health Care (Department), on an annual basis, a Timely Access Compliance Report and an Annual Network Report.
-As part of this reporting, health plans shall annually report grievance data and, as applicable, out-of-network provider data.
-This Timely Access and Annual Network Submission Instruction Manual (Instruction Manual) sets forth health plan reporting requirements in accordance with these provisions.
+The California Code of Regulations, title 28, section 1300.67.2.2 and Health and Safety Code sections 1367.03, 1367.035 and 1371.31 require health care service plans (health plans) to submit to the Department of Managed Health Care (Department), on an annual basis, an Annual Network Report.
+As part of this reporting, health plans shall annually report grievance data and, as applicable, out-of-network provider data and third-party corporate telehealth data.
+This Annual Network Submission Instruction Manual (Instruction Manual) sets forth health plan reporting requirements in accordance with these provisions. […]

 Definitions